great-expectations/great_expectations/docs/tutorials/getting_started/pick_your_deployment_pattern.rst

 * How to configure a AAAAA Datasource

-Options for hosting Auto Docs
+Options for hosting Data Docs
 -----------------------------

-By default, Auto Docs are stored locally, in an uncommitted directory.
+By default, Data Docs are stored locally, in an uncommitted directory.
 This is great for individual work, but not good for collaboration.
 A better pattern is usually to deploy to a cloud-based blob store (S3, GCS, or Azure blob store), configured to share a static website.

 * How to store Validation Results to S3
 * How to store Validation Results to GCS